At Home After a Stroke

 • Avoid processed foods

-• Impaired speech – trouble forming words or thinking of the right word
+Impaired speech.
+You may have trouble forming words or thinking of the right word.

-• Swallowing difficulty – problems with chewing and swallowing solids or liquids
+Swallowing difficulty.
+Problems with chewing and swallowing solids or liquids can sometimes happen.

-• Emotional symptoms – depression, anxiety, grief, and difficulty controlling or expressing your emotions
+Emotional symptoms.
+Talk to your doctor if you experience depression, anxiety, grief, or difficulty controlling or expressing your emotions.

 Prevent Complications

-• Contractures.
-A muscle, ligament, tendon, or part of your skin tightens permanently.
+Contractures.
+These happen when a muscle, ligament, tendon, or part of your skin tightens permanently.
 Frequent stretching, massage, and movement can help.

-• Pressure sores.
+Pressure sores.
 Skin can break down due to pressure on your tissues over time.
-Change position every 2 hours.
-Placing pads around bony places can help too.
+This can happen when you sit or lie in the same position for long periods.
+Change position every two hours.
+Placing pads around bony places on your body can help, too.

-• Pneumonia.
-Trouble swallowing can cause you to breathe in food and liquid — called aspiration.
+Pneumonia.
+Trouble swallowing can cause you to breathe in food and liquid.
+This is called aspiration and it can cause pneumonia.
 Moving less can also raise your risk of pneumonia.

-• Blood clots.
-Blood can pool in your extremities and clot.
+Blood clots.
+Blood can pool in your extremities and cause blood clots.
 Your doctor may prescribe medication or compression stockings to help.

 Urinary tract infection (UTI).
 Using a urinary catheter puts you at high risk of a UTI.
 Talk to your care team about lower-risk options.